 The Poisonwood Bible

-by Barbara Kingsolver. a story told by the wife and four daughters of Nathan Price, a fierce evangelical Baptist who takes his family and mission to the Belgian Congo in 1959.
+by Barbara Kingsolver.
+A story told by the family of Nathan Price, a fierce evangelical Baptist who emigrates to the Belgian Congo in 1959.
 They carry with them all they believe they will need from home, but soon find that all of it―from garden seeds to Scripture―is calamitously transformed on African soil.

 Daytime Book Discussion 2018 Schedule

 The group meets the second Monday of the month at 1 pm in the Antiques Room

 After stumbling upon a hidden trove of diaries, New Yorker writer David Grann set out to solve “the greatest exploration mystery of the 20th century”: What happened to the British explorer Percy Fawcett and his quest for the Lost City of Z?

 February 12, 2018

 by Sue Monk Kidd.

 Hetty “Handful” Grimke, an urban slave,, yearns for life beyond the suffocating walls that enclose her within the wealthy Grimke household.
 The Grimke’s daughter, Sarah, has known from an early age she is meant to do something large in the world, but she is hemmed in by the limits imposed on women.

 March 12, 2018

 by Martha Hall Kelly.